khmarbaise/maven-test-project-generator/README.md

        .
        +--- mod5000 (pom.xml)

- So only a single lever of hierarchy.
+ So only a single level hierarchy.

  Started Maven 3.0.5 via: